The Relationship Intelligence Model

-Relational Intelligence® is a therapeutic modality based on the relational dynamics between the patient and his or her therapist, and within the patient him- or herself, to resolve the patient’s inner conflicts and relational difficulties.
-It is used to treat not only complex psychological traumas, but also the pre-existing attachment disorders that are very often associated with trauma.
+Relational Intelligence® is a therapy that relies on the relational dynamics between patient and therapist, as well as in the patient him/herself, to resolve psychic conflicts and relational difficulties.
+This method not only treats complex psychological traumas, but also the attachment disorders that are very often associated with them and pre-existing.

-Relational Intelligence® draws on recent neuroscience data on attachment and neuroplasticity in the therapeutic process.
+Relational Intelligence® has been developed on the basis of recent neuroscientific data on attachment and the inclusion of neuroplasticity in the therapeutic process.

-Relational Intelligence® provides a theoretical and practical framework in which the whole spectrum of attachment disorders and complex traumas can be treated through the flexible and appropriate use of co-regulation and self-regulation.
+Relational Intelligence® provides a theoretical and practical framework for addressing the spectrum of attachment disorders and complex trauma through the flexible use of co-regulation and self-regulation.

 Creating the conditions for self-regulation